insure logo

 You may have to pay a higher premium if the home is vacant.
 The risk for theft, vandalism and other losses is greater for vacant than occupied homes because no one is there to catch problems, such as water leaks, or establish a presence to ward off thieves.

-How long will the old home insurance policy stay in effect before it needs to change?
-That depends on the terms of the contract and state insurance laws, Morales says.
+How long the old home insurance policy stays in effect before it needs to change depends on the terms of the contract and state insurance laws, Morales says.

 “Insurance companies will give a reasonable period to continue coverage,” he says.

-Asher recommends documenting telephone conversations with the insurance company or agent when you call report the death of the homeowner and discuss the next steps.
-Don’t forget to check when premiums are next due.
+Asher recommends documenting telephone conversations with the insurance company or agent when you call report the death of the homeowner and discuss next steps.
+Don’t forget to check when the policy’s premiums are due next.

-“If the family informs the insurance company of the death of the homeowner within the time prescribed in the policy, and the family continues to pay the premiums due as the insurance company has instructed them, then the insurance company should pay a claim if something happens to the home,” Asher says.
-“However, an insurance company may not honor a claim if the family hid the homeowner’s death from the insurance company, or the home was vacant for an unreasonable amount of time, or for whatever other reasons the insurance company considers breaches of the insurance policy.”
+“If the family informs the insurance company of the death of the homeowner within the time prescribed in the policy, and the family continues to pay the premiums, then the insurance company should pay a claim if something happens to the home,” Asher says.

 If another driver besides the deceased is listed on the policy, then that person may be covered when driving the car until the policy’s renewal date, Morales says.